mohimenulislam/Ansible/Introduction to Ansible /Introduction to Ansible.md

-ansible all -m ping -u devops  # if devops user has not sudo privileged, then it will not worked. ansible all -m ping -u devops -k ansible all -a date -u devops -k ansible all -a hwclock -u devops -k # This command will not be executed
+ansible all -m ping -u devops  # if devops user has not sudo privileged, then it will not worked. ansible all -m ping -u devops -k ansible all -a date -u devops -k ansible all -a hwclock -u devops -k # if devops user has not sudo privileged, this command will not be executed
 ```

 > [!NOTE]